 - Phone calls received during the above business hours will be answered and triaged accordingly.

-- The majority of services will be offered either virtually using telehealth options, or by telephone.
+- The majority of services will be offered in person or virtually using telehealth options, if appropriate.
 On-site telehealth appointments are also available (by appointment only) if clients have no internet or smartphone access.
 In-person services available as needed.

-- Referrals and discharges from hospital in-patient psychiatric units, hospital emergency departments, or other in-patient facilities will continue to be accepted.
-Understand that face-to-face contact will be limited, and/or offered via telehealth/video conferencing or telephone communications.
+- Referrals and discharges from hospital in-patient psychiatric units, hospital emergency departments, or other in-patient facilities will continue to be accepted and prioritized.

-- Clients receiving medication interventions will continue to be provided with prescription refills and support; medical staff will remain in contact with those clients primarily via telephone communication or telehealth/video conferencing.
+- Clients receiving medication interventions will continue to be provided with prescription refills and support.

 - Clients who receive injectable medications will be offered an in-person, scheduled appointment with medical staff.